What is Zen?

 It’s so easy

-Zen tends to be more of an ascetic practice, while Vedic meditation can easily be practised by people with full and busy lives, which is important if you wish to carry on being an everyday member of society.
+Zen tends to be more of an ascetic practice, while Vedic meditation can easily be practised by people with full and busy lives, which is important if you wish to carry on being a member of everyday society.

 Its ascetic roots also means that Zen can be quite severe in its application.
 As you become more advanced, your present moment awareness will be tested by a master, who will attempt to sneak up to you and if you don’t notice his presence, he’ll whack you with a cane!

-Vedic meditation originated before monasticism existed, and lends itself to easy application and integration into the busy modern world that we live in.
+Vedic meditation originated before monasticism existed, and lends itself to easy application and integration into the busy modern world in which we live.
 There is none of the severity that one often finds in monastic derived practices.

 The Vedic and Zen approaches also tend to differ in the effort one invests into trying to attain presence.